Capayable B.V. Consumer Privacy Statement

 11. Revisions to this Consumer Privacy Statement

 in3 is constantly working to improve its website and payment service.
-For this reason, in3 reserves the right to revise its Consumer Privacy Statement by posting any changes on its website.
-Revisions might also be made owing to changes in the General Data Protection Regulation, other regulations or relevant case law.
+For this reason, in3 reserves the right to revise its Con-sumer Privacy Statement by posting any changes on its website.
+Revisions might also be made because of changes to the appli-cable (privacy) law and regulations.
 We recommend you check the content of the Consumer Privacy Statement regularly.

 12. Enquiries regarding data protection

 in3 has a data protection officer, who works constantly to protect your data.
-If you have any questions regarding the Consumer Privacy Statement or the protection of personal data at in3, then contact them on email@example.com.
+If you have any questions regarding this Con-sumer Privacy Statement or the protection of personal data at in3, then contact us on firstname.lastname@example.org.